-- Provides the essential fatty acids α-linolenic acid (ALA) and linoleic acid (LA), which are not made by the body and must be obtained from food.
+- Fat provides the essential fatty acids α-linolenic acid (ALA) and linoleic acid (LA), which are not made by the body and must be obtained from food.

 - Storage.
 Excess energy is stored in the body (in fat cells known as adipocytes) as fat for future use.
 When the body stores more fat then it uses, fat cells will expand causing weight gain.
-In case of e.g. heavy dieting, fat cells will shrink causing weight loss.
+When someone follows a strict diet, fat cells will shrink causing weight loss.

-- Forms a protective cushion around vital organs.
+- Fat forms a protective cushion around vital organs.
 This protects against outside impacts or sudden movements.

-- The thin fat layer directly underneath the skin acts like insulation and helps keep heat inside the body and protects the inner body from any extreme changes in temperature.
+- The thin fat layer directly underneath the skin acts like insulation to help keep heat inside the body and protects the inner body from any extreme changes in temperature.